bguiz/blog.bguiz.com/src/documents/presentations/publish-websites-reactjs/index.md

 I've been blogging for over ten years now, and in that time I have switched from
-Blogger to Wordpess to Tumblr.
+Blogger to Wordpress to Tumblr.
 Then I cottoned on to static site generation, and I exported all my posts to as HTML files with YAML front matter, republished them using Docpad,